-All signal indications in a bicycle signal face shall be the same size.
+All signal indications in a bicycle signal face shall be the same size, ~~including those that display arrows and those that display bicycle symbols~~.
 The primary bicycle signal head for the bicycle movement shall use an 8 inch or 12 inch diameter lenses.
 When the primary bicycle signal face is located on the far-side, a 12 inch diameter bicycle signal shall be used if it is located more than 120 ft. from the stop line.